 Step 1: Prepare the Chocolate

-Chop the dark chocolate into small, even pieces.
-Place the chocolate in a heatproof bowl.
-Chopping the chocolate ensures it melts evenly when the hot cream is added.
+Chop the dark chocolate into small, even pieces and place them in a heatproof bowl.
+Smaller pieces melt more evenly when the hot cream is added.

 Step 2: Heat the Cream